|

 Luke says that he “distinctly saw an angel of God”.

-The use of the word “distinctly” tells us that he really did
+The use of the word "distinctly" tells us that he really

-Cornelius’ name.
-This was
+out Cornelius’ name.
+Luke

-4 continues with Cornelius’ answer.
-“What is it, Lord”?
+by asking, "What is it, Lord”?

 Notice that Cornelius’ and Paul’s response are very similar.

-Paul asks, “who are you, Lord”?
+Paul asks, "Who are you, Lord"?

-Cornelius asks, “what is it, Lord”?
+Cornelius asks, "What is it, Lord"?

 You might remember what I said about that from chapter 9.

-One was, “what is it”?
-The
+One question was, "What is it"?

-other was “Lord”?
-Another
+The other question was "Lord"?

 come up to Heaven as an offering, and as a result God was going to bless